nocproject/noc/docs/en/docs/style-guide.md

     that describes the material covered in the document.
     Allow the path of the file within the document tree to add some of the required context/categorization.
-    For example it’s acceptable to have /core/sharding.rst and /administration/sharding.rst.
+    For example, it’s acceptable to have `/reference/sharding.md` and `/admin/sharding.md`.
   - For tutorials, the full title of the document should be in the file name.
-    For example, /tutorial/replace-one-configuration-server-in-a-shard-cluster.rst
+    For example, `/tutorials/removing-object-from-monitoring.md`

 - Phrase headlines and titles so users can determine what questions the text will answer, and material that will be addressed,